DevganiyaNirbhay/Attendance-App/README.md

 2. Open the project in Android Studio

+3. Register ATTND app in firebase with com.example.attnd package and get google-services.json file and replace it with current google-services.json

-3. Sync Gradle and Run
+4. Sync Gradle and Run

 ## Developer